 Timeline: A History of Creosote Wood Preservation

 Wood preservation methods have been vital to the development of transportation, infrastructure, and supply chains around the world.
-This timeline by the Creosote Council illustrates the role that creosote and other wood preservatives have played in economic prosperity through the years.
+This timeline by the Creosote Council illustrates the role that coal-tar creosote and other wood preservatives have played in economic prosperity through the years.

 1716 – “Oyle or Spirit of Tarr,” protected ships from decay and shipworms during the Napoleonic Wars; the success of the British in this conflict depended on the success of its Royal Navy.
 The director general of the British Navy’s medical department himself got involved in wood preservation science, obtaining a patent for a wood preservation method in 1838.